iree-org/iree-llvm-sandbox/experimental/iterators/README.md

 Each of the functions `max`, `filter`, `map`, and `open` either accepts or produces an `iterator` object (or both).
-The result of the three inner-most function is an `iterator` object that has two more `iterator` objects recursively nested insise of them.
+The result of the three inner-most functions is an `iterator` object that has two more `iterator` objects recursively nested inside of it.
 That object is given to `max`, which drives the computation by calling `__next__()` repeatably on that object, which, in turn, causes a cascade of calls to `__next__()` of the nested `iterator` objects.
 Since the state in each `iterator` object and the number of values passed between them is constant, the above example essentially works on arbitrarily large files.

 #### Distinction to Related Concepts in Python